Viro the Virus: Fade into obscurity and death

 Following the release of his 2009 album Bud, Sex, and Beers, Vol. 1, little was heard from Viro.
 Between 2009 and 2012, no new projects were announced.
 On April 15, 2012, Snowgoons posted an announcement of Viro's death on Twitter.
 His funeral was held at the New Jerusalem House of God church in Mount Holly, New Jersey.

 Legacy

 Since Viro's passing, members of the hip hop community have paid their respects to him through their music.
 Not long after his death, MC Burke the Jurke recorded No Antidote, a two-minute track dedicated to Viro.
-In 2013, the Snowgoons, who previously worked with Viro on a number of occasions, placed the track Rear Naked Choke on their album Snowgoons Dynasty, originally a track from the EP Virohazard.
-Upon release of their latest album, Black Snow 2, they released the song Dizzy Dreams which is a remix of the song Dizzy Dreams that came out in 2003.
+In 2013, the Snowgoons, who previously worked with Viro on a number of occasions, placed the track "Rear Naked Choke" on their album Snowgoons Dynasty, originally a track from the EP Virohazard.
+Upon release of their latest album, Black Snow 2, they released the song "Dizzy Dreams" which is a remix of the song with the same name from 2003.
 There has also been confirmation that in April 2014, long-time producer and friend of Viro, Caliph-NOW, will be releasing a remixed version of the classic album Arz Nova, with the help of numerous guest producers.